gtktorres/interspeak/README.md

 Want to learn a language while interacting with native speakers of said language?
 Welcome to WordSmith, a translation text messaging application.
 Use just like a regular text messaging app, but you will also receive a translated message from the foreign language speaker you are texting!
-A text based universal translator!
+A text based bidirectional universal translator!